Updated: Jul 31

 CAD 10,000 + Applicable taxes per additional applicant

 I cannot afford the fees will you take equity?
-We are open to taking a portion of the program fee in equity for strong startup teams.
+We are open to taking a large portion of the program fee in equity for strong startup teams.
 Please indicate that you require funding in the application when you apply.

-What is the refund policy?
+What is the program fee refund policy?
 In the event of program withdrawal with written request, the following refund process applies: After issuing the Letter of Support and 2 weeks prior to the Program start date, Zen Launchpad will refund the 75% of the funds paid.